jeffrom/logd/DESIGN.md

 as more servers are implemented, it makes sense to make the servers attributes on the event queue.

+## batching

+One performance optimization logd uses is batching. logs are gathered up to a time interval and published to all subscribers using one send per subscriber.
+The same approach is used by default when writing to the log.

 ## commands

 - `MSG(*)`: Write a message to the log.
 Arguments are variadic.
 Each one will be